Jack-JB/UniNotes/Year 2/CO2402 - Advanced Programming/Week-5-Pointers-and-Memory.md

 ## Variables and addresses

 - A variable has an address in memory.
 This is the case with all variables
-- The address of a variable is given by placing an ampersand Infront of the variable
+- The address of a variable is given by placing an ampersand in front of the variable
 - A pointer stores the memory location of another variable
 - Pointers 'point at' variables